meliao/osdc_support/quickstart.rst

 9. NEED A FUNCTIONAL EXAMPLE OF DOING AN ANALYSIS ON THAT DATA USING A VM

+10. Remember to terminate your VMs in the Tukey console when not in use to free up valuable cores for other OSDC users.
+Make sure if it's something you built from scratch, to snapshot it first!

 Sullivan Quickstart - Terminal Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^